BigDataProcSystems/Practice/docs/kafka_basics.md

 Open a new terminal window and run the following command to start the `Kafka` Console Consumer:

-`$KAFKA_HOME/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic wordcount --from-beginning`
+`$KAFKA_HOME/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic word-count --from-beginning`

 In another terminal window run the `Kafka` Console Producer:

-`$KAFKA_HOME/bin/kafka-console-producer.sh --broker-list localhost:9092 --topic wordcount`
+`$KAFKA_HOME/bin/kafka-console-producer.sh --broker-list localhost:9092 --topic word-count`

 Enter some text in the producer console, and apply it.
 In the Consumer console you should see the text that you applied in the producer: